PLANT NAME

 DESCRIPTION

-This pretty sunflower is ranges from 2.5 to 5 feet tall at maturity.
+This pretty sunflower varies from 2.5 to 5 feet tall at maturity.
 The height varies year to year depending on rainfall, heat and other factors.
 It's easy to distinguish Helianthus mollis from its sunflower relatives by noting the gray-green foliage covered with a profusion of fine hairs.
-The early spring growth is particularly beautiful as the young leaves look like they're covered with soft white fur.
+The early spring growth is particularly beautiful as the young leaves appear to be covered with soft white fur.

 At maturity, the leaves become stiff and rough to the touch.
 The hirsute stem remains unbranched until dividing into a few flowering stalks near the top of the plant.
 The broad, lanceolate leaves are opposite and measure approximately 4″ in length and 2.5 ” in width.
 They are sessile (without stalks) and may clasp the stem.
 Dense hairs cover both sides of the leaves, hence the common name, Downy sunflower.
 The leaves tend to develop rusty spots post maturity and quickly turn black if bruised or dried.